The Best Group Day Trips from Chicago

 Traveling Around the Midwest with a Group

 Deciding where you’ll go is only the first step in your journey.
 You’ll also need to figure out how to get your group to, from, and around your destination.
 Small groups can easily pack everyone into a car or even build a caravan if needed.
 But if you’re traveling with a large group, you’ll need a more spacious way to get around.
-That’s where GOGO Charters comes in.
+That’s where GOGO Charters comes in with a Chicago charter bus rental.

-Booking a charter bus from Chicago will keep anyone from having to sacrifice the mileage on their personal vehicles or feeling uncomfortable while stuck in a small car.
+Book a charter bus rental in Chicago and keep anyone from having to sacrifice the mileage on their personal vehicles or feeling uncomfortable while stuck in a small car.
 A motorcoach rental will give your group plenty of space to relax on the road while a professional driver gets you where you need to be!
 Call (312) 546-3925 to get a quote on a minibus or charter bus outfitted with WiFi, TVs with DVD players, and reclining seats for a smooth and easy ride to these nearby cities:

 1. Gurnee, IL